No, Raygun's Olympic selection not an inside job

 This is false.
 Her husband was not a judge and the qualifying event was open to all.

-Ms Gunn went viral soon after her performance at the Paris Olympics.
-She lost all of her three preliminary rounds of the breaking competition (also known as breakdancing).
+Ms Gunn went viral soon after her performance at the Paris Olympics in which she failed to score a point in the round-robin breaking competition (also known as breakdancing).

 Raygun points to the Australian emblem after finihsing her routine.